-A modest 1-3/4 HP model, like the highly ratedPorter Cable 690, will have the most attractive price tag and could turn out to be perfectly adequate, if your work tends toward small projects.
+A modest 1-3/4 HP model will have the most attractive price tag and could turn out to be perfectly adequate, if your work tends toward small projects.
 It’s also a good choice for a small bench top table, where portability and storability usually trumps the need for loads of power.
 But if you’re planning to do anything beyond light-duty edge forming and the occasional groove or dado, a router in this class is likely to be a disappointment in the long run.

 A step up to a 2-1/4 HP router will give you much more versatility.
-The Bosch 1617EVS consistently gets a good report card, and will allow you to use larger edge forming and joinery bits, and raise panels with vertical bits without bogging down.
+These routers consistently get a good report card, and will allow you to use larger edge forming and joinery bits, and raise panels with vertical bits without bogging down.
 For a hobbyist who doesn’t have to worry about production-class speed and durability, a router from this group often turns out to be just the thing.

-And the Mast-R-Lift?
-There are two things a router lift can give you: easy, accurate bit height adjustment and easy bit changes – both do-able from above the table.
-The Mast-R-Lift handles both admirably.
-Voted “best bet” by woodworking author Geoge Vondriska in a recent Woodworker’s Journal router lift comparison, the Mast-R-Lift will save you the awkward sub-table fumbling you’ll experience time and time again if you simply bolt a router and base to the underside of your router station.
-As important, the Mast-R-Lift lets you make accurate bit height adjustments from above surface of the table using a handy drop-in “speed handle”.
+There are two things a router lifta> can give you: easy, accurate bit height adjustment and easy bit changes – both do-able from above the table.
+A lift will save you the awkward sub-table fumbling you’ll experience time and time again if you simply bolt a router and base to the underside of your router station.
+As important, the lift lets you make accurate bit height adjustments from above surface of the table using a handy drop-in “speed handle”.
 Each turn of the handle moves the bit up or down 1/16”.
 This adjustment ratio is gradual enough for exceedingly fine adjustments but still lets you crank the collet up above the table in a hurry when it’s time to change the bit.